Collated Stories of Life Changing Places To Visit In South America as Told by Well-Travelled Travel Bloggers From Around The World.

 Upon arriving in Cartagena you will feel the humidity and extreme heat.
 The best thing to do is take cover between 11:00am to 2:00pm.
 Enjoy some gelato and some fresh squeezed juices.
 My favourite is the Limonada de Coco (Coconut Lemonade) which hydrates and quenches your thirst.
 Seafood in Cartagena is also super fresh!
 Besides the food, you can’t help but go crazy for the colourful doors and door knockers.
 And if you are up for an uncanny adventure, book a half-day trip to Totumo Volcano to soak in the natural properties of the mud with a dozen or so strangers.
 You will definitely leave Cartagena with a good story to tell.

-FAVOURITE PLACE TO VISIT IN SOUTH AMERICA #5
+LIFE CHANGING PLACES TO VISIT IN SOUTH AMERICA #5

 by Sarka Pechova @ Sarka’s Blog